Grants & Programs

 Review Process

-Applications will be accepted from June 30 through August 18, 2025.
+Applications will be accepted from Monday, August 17 through Monday, September 28, 2026.
 Incomplete applications will NOT be reviewed.
-Applicants will be notified in October and approved grants will be disbursed prior to December 31, 2025 upon completion of the required paperwork.
+Applicants will be notified before December 31, 2026, and approved grants will be disbursed within 30 days upon completion of the required paperwork.

 Application is available on AOF's portal here.